Xeverous/filter_spirit/doc/user/how_filters_work.md

 As explained in [this GGG's post](https://www.pathofexile.com/forum/view-thread/2771031), you can place `Continue` at the end of the block to cause items to pass through it (with applied style) instead of stopping on first match.
 If an item matches a `Hide` block that `Continue`s, then later matches a `Show` block, it will use the most recently matched `Show` or `Hide` flag, and thus show.
 If an item matches and `Continue`s and then never matches any further blocks, it will also show or hide based on the most recently matched block.

 The same update also introduced ability to cancel previous actions through use of `-1`, `None` and `""` values.
-Currently, FS parser does not support disabling alert sounds and may error upon such code.

 Examples of all disabled actions:

 ```
 MinimapIcon -1
 PlayEffect None

-# these are not [yet] supported by FS:
 CustomAlertSound "None"
 CustomAlertSound ""
 PlayAlertSound None